-Here, P is the percentage of marks secured by a candidate in a course (C1+C2+C3+C4) which is rounded to nearest integer.
-V is the credit value of course.
+Here, P is the percentage of marks secured by a candidate in a course which is rounded to nearest integer.
+V is the credit value of the course.
 G is the grade and GP is the grade point.

-If G =0 (C)()GP=0 then the course is automatically considered as PENDING.He/She is not said to have failed in the course.
+If G = 0 (C), (GP=O) then the course is automatically considered as PENDING.
+He/She is not said to have failed in the course.

-Overall cumulative grade point average (CGPA) of a candidate after successful completion of the required number of credits (a minimum of 48 credits.) is given by-
+Overall Cumulative Grade Point Average (hereafter CGPA) of a candidate after successful completion of the required number of credits as predetermined for the programs under various faculties is given by the ratio of the cumulative sum of the